Tap-Payments/Pay-Button-iOS/README.md

     -   **loader**
         _Definition:_  A boolean to indicate wether or not you want to show a loading view on top of the benefit button while it is performing api requests.
     -   **locale**
-        _Definition:_  The language of the benefit button.
+        _Definition:_  The language of the pay button.
 Accepted values as of now are:
         _Possible Values:_

         1.  **en**(for english)
         2.  **ar**(for arabic).

     -   **theme**
-        _Definition:_  The display styling of the benefit button.
+        _Definition:_  The display styling of the pay button.
 Accepted values as of now are:
         _Options:_

         1.  **light**